Helios-vmg/zekvok/README.txt

     Checks the integrity of the selected version.
 This check is only intended to protect against accidental storage/transmission errors, NOT against malicious modifications.
+    This command will fail if no "open" commands have been previously issued or no backups have ever been performed.

 verify full
     Does the same as verify, but also checks all dependencies of the selected version.
 Again, this check offers NO protection against malicious modifications.
+    This command will fail if no "open" commands have been previously issued or no backups have ever been performed.

+generate keypair <recipient> <file> <password>
+    Generates a 4096-bit RSA key pair for <recipient>, encrypts the private key with <password>, and stores the result in <file>.
+Currently, the recipient option is ignored.

+select keypair <file> [<password>]
+    Loads a keypair to be used to de/encrypt backups.
+Currently, a password must be supplied both en performing as well as when restoring a backup.
+In the future, it will be possible to perform backups without providing the password for the private key.
+    This command will fail if no "open" commands have been previously issued.